-The State Economic Engagement & Development (SEED) Research Program grants, administered by Discovery to Product (D2P), allow UW–Madison faculty and academic staff with ownership in a Wisconsin company to apply for funding to engage in innovative research, generate additional private and public sector support for their research programs, and promote technology transfer between the University and industry.
+The State Economic Engagement & Development (SEED) Research Program grants are administered by Discovery to Product (D2P).
+SEED grants allow UW–Madison faculty and academic staff with ownership in a Wisconsin company to apply for funding to engage in innovative research, generate additional private and public sector support for their research programs, and promote technology transfer between the University and industry.

 To qualify for funding, the following three criteria must be met:

 - The research will take place on the University of Wisconsin–Madison campus;